Me and My Arrow

 "Me and My Arrow" is a song written and recorded by American singer-songwriter Harry Nilsson for his 1970 album The Point!
 It was also released as a single in 1971, reaching number 34 on the US Billboard Hot 100 and number 3 on the Adult Contemporary chart.

-The song was composed as the theme for The Point, a story about Oblio, the pointless boy, and his dog Arrow.
+The song was composed as the theme for The Point, an animated television show about Oblio, the pointless boy, and his dog Arrow.